abhashkumar/Github_learning_basics/git_basic_commands.md

 Git tracks a remote branch by just exactly it tracks local branches > check .git/ref/remotes/origin, git will automatically update this information when we connect to a remote

 you may find that in this path(just mentioned above) some of the branches are missing or it may have only heads.
-For the purpose of optimization these informations are stored inside .git/packed-ref file To know about these branches to which commit they are pointing at run
+For the purpose of optimization these information are stored inside .git/packed-ref file To know about these branches to which commit they are pointing at run

-git show-ref master  > it will return all the branches that have master in their namewhich the local master branch and remote master branch
+git show-ref master  > it will return all the branches that have master in their name which the local master branch and remote master branch

 So the local branch in git is just a reference to a commit whereas remote branch is exactly the same thing. whenever you synchronize with a remote, git updates remote branches.